 What is Incremental Innovation?

-Incremental innovation is defined as the continuous improvement and advancement of existing products, processes, or services within an organization.
-It involves making small, gradual changes or enhancements to existing offerings to enhance their performance, functionality, efficiency, or user experience.
+Incremental innovation is defined as a strategic approach to business development characterized by the continuous refinement and enhancement of existing products, processes, or services.
+This iterative process involves making small, targeted improvements to boost performance, functionality, efficiency, and overall user experience.

 Unlike radical or disruptive innovation that introduces completely new and revolutionary ideas, incremental innovation builds upon existing knowledge, technology, or practices to make iterative improvements.
 It typically involves refining existing features, optimizing processes, reducing costs, or addressing minor limitations and customer feedback.

 Incremental innovation is often driven by a desire to stay competitive in the market, maintain customer satisfaction, and continuously adapt to changing needs and preferences.
 It allows organizations to make steady progress and evolve their products or services over time rather than attempting large-scale, risky transformations.